Conception is when the sperm meets the egg and result in pregnancy.

 The cells divide and multiply to form a zygote.
 The zygote then travels towards the uterus where it will eventually implant and continue to develop.
 It takes the egg between three and five days to reach the uterus.
 The whole process is called conception.

 No. The fertilised egg has a 52 per cent chance of growing into a male and a 48 per cent chance of growing into a female.
+Some people are born intersex.
+This means they are born along the continuum between male and female.

 What about twins and triplets?